 - If a wall is bearing loads, it will be built perpendicular to the joists above it.

-3. If In Doubt, Confirm That It Is Not Load-Bearing
+3. Confirm With a Contractor or Engineer That It Is Not Load-Bearing

 Determining whether an interior wall is bearing or not bearing loads can be a tricky business.